anjos/rrpack/README.rst

   $ python bootstrap_buildout.py
   $ ./bin/buildout

-The tests on my paper were executed on a machine running Xubuntu 14.0.2 installation with Python 2.7.
+The tests on my paper were executed on a machine running Ubuntu 12.04, with Python versions 2.6, 2.7, 3.3 and 3.4, providing the same results.

 Running